Skip to main content

 Summary Tab

-This gives you the big picture at a glance.
-You'll see a chart with two main lines:
+This shows a chart with two lines:

 Metrics Tab

-• Total profit or loss: The final bottom line.
+• Total profit or loss

-• Average profit or loss per trade: How much you typically made or lost on each trade.
+• Average profit or loss per trade

 Trade Log Tab